-- The Mediation Service is a free and independent service available through the Ministry of Business, Innovation, and Employment. - This service helps to resolve employment relationship problems and generally to promote the smooth conduct of employment relationships. - Mediation is a mutual problem solving process, with the aim of reaching an agreement, assisted by an independent third party. - If the parties can't reach a settlement they can ask the mediator, in writing, to make a final and binding decision. - A settlement reached through mediation and signed by the mediator at the request of the parties is final, binding and enforceable.
-Neither party can then take the matter any further nor, either party can be made to comply with the agreed settlement by court order. - If the problem is unresolved through mediation either party may apply to have the matter dealt with by the Employment Relations Authority.
+- The Mediation Service is a free and independent service available through MBIE. - This service helps to both resolve employment relationship problems and promote the smooth conduct of employment relationships. - Mediation is a mutual problem solving process, aimed at reaching an agreement, assisted by an independent mediator. - If the parties can't reach a settlement they can ask the mediator to make a final and binding (written) decision. - A settlement reached through mediation and signed by the mediator at the request of the parties is final, binding and enforceable.
+Neither party can then take the matter any further.
+Either party can be made to comply with the agreed settlement by court order. - If the problem is unresolved through mediation either party may apply to have the matter dealt with by the Authority.